fisxoj/clack-static-asset-middleware/README.markdown

 ## Usage

     At this time, `clack-static-asset-middleware` is not usable.
+Give me another week or two.
 ## Installation

     `clack-static-asset-middleware` is not yet in quicklisp, so clone it into your quicklisp `local-projects` directory.
 Then, run